 We have already said that human capital is the main source of value creation within the company.
 Taking this into account, it is vital that all members of the company have the appropriate channels to send and receive relevant information.

 This will allow them to clearly know their responsibilities and those of others; which will later translate into a better workflow and greater productivity.
-To optimize communication within your company, we recommend you to use a collaboration tool such as Freshconnect.
+To optimize communication within your company, we recommend you to use a automated collaboration tool.

 #3 Define a good Risk Management strategy